Iskandeur/CPTS/INSTRUCTIONS.md

 * Apply formatting and linking on all the #new documents (tagged this way)
 * Then remove their #new status
 * Split Network Ports and Network Protocols, as they are distinct objects.
-* Do a critical analysis about this knowledge-graph obsidian vault, and knowing it will be
+* Do a critical analysis about this knowledge-graph obsidian vault, and knowing it is only the beginning of me using and implementing it, make some suggestions and meta-suggestions.